 Value all real and personal property within Pueblo County for tax purposes.

 Maintain, keep, and gather all property records in Pueblo County (ownership, legals, lot sizes, etc).

-2020 is a intervening year in the State of Colorado.
+2021 is a revaluation year in the State of Colorado.

 Pursuant to Colorado State General Property Tax Law, the duty of the Assessor is to “discover, list, and value” all real property.
 The Assessor’s Office is required to appraise all real property and to estimate the value for ad valorem taxation purposes.